olivierfriard/boris_docs/index.rst

    :width: 50%

-All behaviors can be selected or unselected by clicking on the Category.
+All behaviors can be selected or unselected by clicking on the Category (bold).

 You can choose to include or not the behavior modifiers in the Time budget analysis and to exclude behaviors without coded events.